 You should also discuss your needs and possible products with a trusted doctor, dietitian, or nutritionist.

 Well-made, high-quality, and respected manufacturers make terrific, tasty, and helpful greens powders.
-While they’re not to replace the veggies and fruits on your plate, they do provide many benefits as a supplement to what you’re already eating.
+While they’re not to replace the veggies and fruits on your plate, they provide many benefits as a supplement to your eating.

 Of course, that includes an overall balanced diet and plenty of water, rest, and exercise.

-The benefits of greens powder can be felt when the powder contains the most you can get of minerals, vitamins, and antioxidants.
+Supergreens benefits can be felt when the powder contains the most you can get of minerals, vitamins, and antioxidants.

 Depending on where you live and what your nutrition requires, greens powders can also be a budget-friendly way to add that extra veggie goodness to your lifestyle.